reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

   </dependencyManagement>
 ```

-Now, the only thing left in order to allow Spring Cloud AWS to establish connection with the AWS S3 service, is to define the necessary configuration properties in our `application.yaml` file:
+Now, the only thing left in order to allow Spring Cloud AWS to establish a connection with the AWS S3 service, is to define the necessary configuration properties in our `application.yaml` file:

 ```yaml
 spring: